LambdaHack/LambdaHack/README.md

 (or `C:\Documents And Settings\user\Application Data\LambdaHack\config.ui.ini`
 or something else altogether) on Windows.

-Screen font can be changed and enlarged by uncommenting and editing the config file at its official location or by CTRL-right-clicking on the game window.
+Screen font can be changed and enlarged by editing the config file at its official location or by CTRL-right-clicking on the game window.

 If you use the numeric keypad, use the NumLock key on your keyboard to toggle the game keyboard mode.
 With NumLock off, you walk with the numeric